-Meet the motorcyclist and co-founder of the all-woman riding club, The Dahlias.
+Meet our team-member Hayley Albright, a motorcyclist, and co-founder of the all-woman riding club in Detroit, The Dahlias.

 There are few things that scream badass quite like a motorcycle.
 We typically think of motorcyclists being male, reckless, and decked out in grungy biker wear.
 These traditional stereotypes of bikers are breaking at the seams as women motorcyclists across the country ride their way into the moto scene.